|Position:||Assistant Professor, The Information School|

 - 04/2014: Check out the awesome lineup of speakers at the new Joint Seminar in Development Economics!

 - 01/2014: Recent/Upcoming presentations: PAA, UC Berkeley, ACM-DEV, ICTD.

 - show more...

-Motives for Mobile Phone-Based Giving: Evidence in the Aftermath of Natural Disasters - joint with Marcel Fafchamps (Oxford) and Nathan Eagle (Santa Fe Institute)
+Risk Sharing and Mobile Phones: Evidence in the Aftermath of Natural Disasters - joint with Marcel Fafchamps (Oxford) and Nathan Eagle (Santa Fe Institute)

 We provide empirical evidence that an early form of "mobile money" is used to share risk.
 Our analysis uses a unique dataset containing the entire universe mobile phone-based communications over a four-year period in Rwanda, including millions of interpersonal transfers sent over the mobile phone network.
 Exploiting the quasi-random timing and location of natural disasters, we show that people send mobile money to individuals affected by economic shocks.
 Unlike other documented forms of risk sharing, the mobile-phone based transfers are sent over large geographic distances and in response to covariate shocks.
 Transfers are more likely to be sent to wealthy individuals, and are more consistent with a model of risk sharing where transfers are based on norms of reciprocity, rather than a naive model in which giving is based on pure charity.
 [View Video]